Slow Roasted Salmon with Lemon Pepper

 Recipe Overview

-Why you’ll love it: This recipe takes the stress out of cooking salmon and gives you plenty of time to prep side dishes.
+Why you’ll love it: My easy slow roasted salmon recipe is meltingly tender and seasoned with fresh lemon zest and black pepper.
+This low-and-slow method takes the stress out of cooking salmon and gives you plenty of time to prep side dishes.

 How long it takes: 45 minutes